KanteronSystems/blogen/site/content/post/2018-09-10-kanteron-agfa-loi.md

 coverMeta: out

 ---
-[THIS POST HAS BEEN UPDATED] Kanteron Systems confirms it has sent the Board of Directors of [Agfa-Gevaert NV](http://www.agfa.com/corporate/) a non-binding indication of interest for the acquisition of all shares in Agfa-Gevaert NV by way of a voluntary conditional public takeover offer of Kanteron Systems to all shareholders of Agfa-Gevaert NV.
+THIS POST HAS BEEN UPDATED 19/09/2018 - Kanteron Systems confirms it has sent the Board of Directors of [Agfa-Gevaert NV](http://www.agfa.com/corporate/) a non-binding indication of interest for the acquisition of all shares in Agfa-Gevaert NV by way of a voluntary conditional public takeover offer of Kanteron Systems to all shareholders of Agfa-Gevaert NV.

 <!--more-->